October 5-6, 2020

 New York Marriott Marquis

-Join us October 5-6, 2020, when we return to the New York Marriott Marquis for the 2020 WICT Leadership Conference.
-Registration includes a ticket to our WICT Touchstones Luncheon.
+Join us October 5-6, 2020, when we return to the New York Marriott Marquis for Diversity Week and the 2020 WICT Leadership Conference.
+Conference registration includes a ticket to our WICT Touchstones Luncheon.

 Here’s a brief reminder of last year’s conference experience: